Class of 3000: Reception

 The show received mostly positive reviews.
 The New York Times called it "an eclectic, speedy and fun-enough cartoon that combines styles from anime, shimmying iPod ads and the merrily slapdash work of Filmation in the 1970s."
 Regarding André 3000's influence, they said "[his] energizing music combines funk and crunk and every other style, knows from cacophony, and the show... is kept under control with witty, pointed dialogue and kid-friendly punch lines about, say, Clay Aiken or Big Pharma."
 The Boston Globe also described the series as "both sweetly innocent and urban contemporary" and that it "offers music as something spiritual and celebratory and not to be made just for money".
 Emily Ashby of Common Sense Media gave the series four out of five stars, saying: "Class of 3000 offers a rich cast of diverse characters, colorful animation, and fun (if sometimes somewhat far-fetched) storylines. ...
 In addition to his creative responsibilities, Benjamin also contributes original songs and music videos to each episode (a tie-in album is available) -- the entire package may just leave your kids with a renewed interest in music."

 "Eddie's Money" won a Primetime Emmy for Outstanding Individual Achievement in Animation.

 The soundtrack is rated 4.5 stars out of 5 on Amazon.

+Future

+In November 2024, André 3000 expressed interest in reviving the series during an interview at Camp Flog Gnaw festival, which stems from a phone conversation with Tyler, The Creator.
+Stating "[In] my very first conversation with Tyler, he said: 'I know all the songs from Class of 3000.'
+Tyler knows music, man, We're hoping to do something new with it, in some type of way, So yeah, stay tuned."